SRP: Where did you come up with the idea for Damaging Secrets, and what can you tell us about the plot?

 Carolyn: Most people think too much and struggle with every word.
 Don’t.
 Just write.
 The goal is to get the words on the page, even if they’re garbage.
 And honestly, that’s the easy part.
 Once you finish that first draft, that’s when the hard work starts.
 Get them on the page and let it flow.
 It will get easier as time goes by.

-Damaging Secrets launches January 12.
+Damaging Secrets is out now.
 Buy your copy here.

 Damaging Secrets, the first book of her newest crime thriller series, is an engaging story of corruption and cover-up that you won’t soon forget.